 That means knowing when to stay and when to go—and being aware that it's not always easy to tell the difference at first glance.
 You don't need to accept an offer for a new job just because someone offered it to you.
-Sometimes, it might make sense to take a job you don't really want but not always.
+Sometimes, it might make sense to take a job you don't want but not always.

 Of course, before you take the cash and run, you better make sure it adds up to as much as you hope.
 Compensation isn't just a matter of what's printed on your paycheck.
-Make sure you aren't trading higher contributions to health insurance or other before-tax benefits for a slightly higher paycheck... which will go to pay for those self-same benefits.
-Use these free paycheck calculators to figure out what your net income will be.
+Make sure you aren't trading higher contributions to health insurance or other before-tax benefits for a slightly higher paycheck—which will go to pay for those self-same benefits.

 If you're like most people, you probably don't want to change jobs every year for the rest of your life, but you need to know that you'll meet new challenges and learn new skills, even when you stay put.
-Ideally, your new role should come with the possibility of growing into another, higher position at the same company.
-Nothing like moving up the corporate ladder without having to roll over your 401(k).
+Ideally, your new role should come with the possibility of growing into another, more responsible position at the same company.
+There's nothing quite like moving up the corporate ladder without having to roll over your 401(k).

 You can't tell everything about your future co-workers by what you see during your interview, but you can get a general vibe of what kind of personality shines at the company.
 Can you see yourself working well with people, respecting them, learning from them?

 There's no way to be 100 percent sure that you'll love your new job, but if you can learn a new skill while you're there, you'll have moved the needle on your career, no matter what.